aronson/discord-irc/README.md

 discord-irc follows the deno standard styles with some tweaks.
 Please use `deno lint` and `deno fmt` to make sure this is followed correctly.

+## Community

+discord-irc is actively developed and discussed at the [Discord-IRC Development Server](https://discord.gg/uMf9ryyNRF) on Discord which is bridged to `#discordirc` on the [Libera IRC network](https://libera.chat).
+Feel free to join if you wish to discuss or follow development of the application!